+[PLEASE EXPLAIN ENRON'S REASON FOR DELETION OF CREDIT EVENT UPON MERGER AND ADDITIONAL TERMINATION EVENT AS SPECIFIED CONDITION]

 (e) Transfer Timing.
 The Transfer Timing provision (Paragraph 4(b)) shall be modified in the following manner:

 (i) The words, “next Local Business Day” in the third line shall be deleted and replaced with the words, “second Local Business Day following the date of demand.